rohitsingh0006/k8s-zero-to-hero/Day2-Introduction-to-k8s/README.md

-# Day 1 : Introduction to Kubernetes.
+# Day 2 : Introduction to Kubernetes.

 ## What is Kubernetes

-- Kubernetes is a portable, extensible, open source platform for   managing containerized workloads and services that facilitate both declarative configuration and automation.
+- Kubernetes is a **portable, extensible, open source platform** for managing containerized workloads and services that facilitate both declarative configuration and automation.

-- It serves as a robust orchestration tool for organizing containers across multiple servers, ensuring high availability, load balancing, and self-healing.
+- It serves as a **robust orchestration tool** for organizing containers across multiple servers, ensuring high availability, load balancing, and self-healing.

-- Kubernetes = Tool that runs, manages, and scales containerized apps automatically.
+- **Kubernetes = Tool** that runs, manages, and scales containerized apps automatically.

-## Why Kubernetes
+## ❓Why Kubernetes

-Kubernetes answers many question like following:
+💡Kubernetes answers many question like following:
  - Container Networking?
  - Resource Management
  - Security